davento/codeStylistTA/README.md

 MUSTS:
 - [ ] File upload
     - [ ] Interface and prompt modifications
-    - [ ] Bulk upload data script
 - [ ] Background for presentation
 SHOULDS:
 - [ ] Instructor view
     - [ ] Instructor interface
     - [ ] Data CSVs
-FIXES:
-- [ ] PDF references. `NOTE: NOT WORKING.
-MAKE SHORT VERSIONS`
+    - [ ] Bulk upload data script
+- [X] Guidelines (WIP)

 ## To-fix, check and/or improve (later)
 - Sometimes throws an error instead of the incorrect output message.
 - Refactor the evaluate function with await and async.
+- Guidelines for Python, Java and C++ are too long; summarize them + split them in files.
+    - Turn each section into a message; program the behavior for that.
-- Use a RAG and upload the code guidelines references there.
+- Use a RAG and upload the code guidelines references there instead.
 ---

 ## Front-end